In the late 1990s, Rosalind Krauss, one of the principal theorists of

 philosopher Stanley Cavell, who had been thinking through a concept of

 medium in art for 30 years.
-Today with the decline of post-modernism,

-Stanley Cavell has emerged as one of the most important figures for
+as one of the most important figures for thinking again about the

-thinking again about the visual arts, film and theatre.
-Stanley Cavell
+visual arts, film and theatre. _Stanley Cavell and the Arts_ looks at

-and the Arts looks at Cavell's extensive writings on a wide variety of
+Cavell's extensive writings on a wide variety of artforms and at a

-artforms and at a number of writers (Michael Fried, William Rothman)
+number of writers (Michael Fried, William Rothman) influenced by his

-Samuel Beckett and perhaps most notably Hollywood cinema.
-Stanley
+and perhaps most notably Hollywood cinema.

-arts, situating them within his wider philosophical practice,
+on the arts, situating them within his wider philosophical practice,

 analysing in detail his treatment of particular art forms and looking